sbt/sbt/DEVELOPING.md

 ### Branch to work against

-sbt uses **two or three** branches for development:
+sbt uses two or three branches for development:
-Generally the default branch set on Github is what we recommend as the base line for PRs.
+Use the **default** branch set on Github for bug fixes.

-- Next minor branch: `1.$MINOR.x`, where `$MINOR` is next minor version (e.g. `1.9.x` during 1.8.x series)
+- Next minor branch: `1.$MINOR.x`, where `$MINOR` is next minor version (e.g. `1.10.x` during 1.9.x series)
 - Development branch: `develop`
-- Stable branch: `1.$MINOR.x`, where `$MINOR` is current minor version (e.g. `1.8.x` during 1.8.x series)
+- Stable branch: `1.$MINOR.x`, where `$MINOR` is current minor version (e.g. `1.9.x` during 1.9.x series)

-Currently `develop` branch represents the next major version of sbt, i.e. sbt 2.
+The `develop` branch represents sbt 2.x, the next major sbt series.
-Next minor branch is where new features can be added as long as it is binary compatible with sbt 1.0.
+Next minor branch is where new features should be added as long as it is binary compatible with sbt 1.x.
 The `stable` branch represents the current stable sbt release.
 Only bug fixes are back-ported to the stable branch.

 ### Instruction to build just sbt